Finding Coral's Ideal Environment

 - Examine the map below of global sea surface temperature (SST).
 Compare the SST map with the coral reef distribution map above.
 Click on the SST map to open a larger image in a new window to help make the scale more visible.

-Global sea surface temperature (°F) on February 24, 2008.
-Image courtesy of Space Science and Engineering Center: University of Wisconsin-Madison.
+Global sea surface temperature (°C) February monthly mean 1982 - 1995.
+Image courtesy of NOAA - NWS Climate Prediction Center.
 Click image for larger view.